YiranJing/SystemProgramming-and-DataStructure/JXServer/README.md

 -  It is invalid to receive a request for a different file with the same sessionID as a currently ongoing transfer.

-## Concurrent requests using thread pool.
+## Concurrent requests using thread pool

 This server supports multiple connecting clients simultaneously as well as multiple simultaneous connections from the same client for increased transfer speeds.